-- 1. Support membership of the Reserve Forces by its employees. - 2.
+- 1. Support employee membership of the Reserve Forces. - 2.
 Support employees who are compulsorily mobilised for service in the Armed Forces. - 3.
-Agree, wherever possible, to be flexible in granting time off to enable employees to undertake Reserve a service training. - 4.
-Support Reservists taking time off for training with two weeks paid leave (where there are several reservists in one department/team, departmental priorities will be considered alongside requests to take time off for training).
+Agree, wherever possible, to be flexible in granting time off to enable employees to undertake Reserve service training evolutions. - 4.
+Support Reservists' training with two weeks paid leave.
+Where there are several reservists in one department/team, departmental priorities will be considered alongside requests to take time off for training.
 Leave requested in excess of these days may be granted, subject to the line manager's approval, to be taken from the employee's annual leave entitlement or as unpaid leave. - 5.
 Ensure that staff who are absent from work due to mobilisation and/or at training events will not be treated adversely. - 6.
 Publicise our commitments to the Armed Forces through the University's website/intranet, staff recruitment material and the Employee Handbook.